How GPS Fleet Management Systems Work: Technology and Process Explained

 GPS tracking systems update vehicle locations every 30-60 seconds.
 Digital maps display real-time position data for entire fleets.
 Geographic information systems overlay additional data layers for route analysis.
 Map interfaces show vehicle status, direction, and speed.

-Tracking Capabilities
+Tracking method

 • Real-time location updates every 30-60 seconds